PlugwiseBV/source-pte-scripts/coolding/README.md

 ## To Compile

-Download Nsis 2.46.5 Unicode.
+Download and install Nsis 2.46.5 Unicode.
 See: https://code.google.com/p/unsis/downloads/list

 Then download this project.